LOUISIANA DIVORCE ATTORNEY

 SPOUSAL SUPPORT LAWYER IN NEW ORLEANS

-Spousal support, sometimes called alimony, is provided to one spouse after some divorces are finalized.
+Spousal support, sometimes referred to as alimony, is sometimes awarded to one spouse during the pendency of a divorce or after the divorce is finalized.
 In order to determine eligibility for spousal support, how much you may be entitled to, or to contest a support order, you need to immediately contact an experienced New Orleans divorce attorney.

 Rotharmel Shanks, LLC, provides outstanding legal representation and dedicated counsel to clients throughout the New Orleans area.
 If you have questions regarding your unique divorce circumstances, contact the firm and schedule a consultation as soon as possible.

 There are a few factors that need to be considered when determining spousal support.
 A judge will look at the following:

 - The spouses’ respective incomes;

 - The spouses’ financial and personal contributions to the marriage;